 This intensive 5-day course is designed for sculptors, model-makers, prop or puppet-makers or anyone wishing to learn more about the process of creating moulds from various types of object and reproducing them as durable casts.
 Mouldmaking/casting is an important sculptural process in its own right (often the only way to make certain forms) irrespective of whether just one or many are needed.
 My emphasis during the workshops is on small-scale objects ( and I encourage participants to bring only small test objects with them) because this means that more can be experimented with in the time, and the materials and methods used are almost always applicable to larger-scale projects.

 To accomplish the work of the course participants need the test-objects, including both flat one-sided and fully 3D and we can solve that in one of two ways .. or even a mixture of the two!
 I have my own collection of various objects which I have selected to illustrate the most common challenges when making moulds or casts.
 These are also of a size which I know to be manageable within the 5 days.
-I will be sending out photos of them, and anyone who wants to can use these for the mouldmaking/casting process throughout the course.
+I will be sending out photos of them on request, and anyone who wants to can use these for the mouldmaking/casting process throughout the course.

 Alternatively anyone who prefers can bring suitable forms with them, whether made or found.
 One of these needs to be properly 3D i.e. modelled on most sides (such as a head, or a figure .. but doesn’t have to be) and the other two should be flat i.e. modelled from just one side.
 Full guidance on the options including size limit and complexity is given in the separate document entitled ‘Guidance for bringing test-objects’ which will be sent after application.